The role of ultrastaging in sentinel lymph node biopsy with ICG mapping in endometrial cancer

 Abstract

-BACKGROUND: Endometrial cancer is oncological disease of the female reproductive system in developed countries, typically detected at early stages.
-Currently, one of the most popular methods for sentinel lymph node mapping and biopsy in stage I endometrial cancer is the use of indocyanine green (ICG) followed by ultrastaging technology.
+BACKGROUND: Endometrial cancer is the most common malignancy of the female reproductive system, typically diagnosed at an early stage.
+Currently, one of the most widely used methods for sentinel lymph node mapping and biopsy in stage I endometrial cancer is indocyanine green (ICG) mapping followed by ultrastaging.

-AIM: To determine the feasibility and protocol of sentinel lymph node ultrastaging following ICG mapping in different risk groups for lymphogenic metastases in stage I endometrial cancer.
+AIM: The work aimed to evaluate the feasibility and optimal approach to ultrastaging of sentinel lymph nodes after ICG mapping across different risk groups for lymphatic metastasis in stage I endometrial cancer.

-MATERIALS AND METHODS: A cohort study was conducted, including 286 patients with verified uterine body cancer at stages cT1a-T1bN0M0, who underwent treatment at the Department of Oncogynecology No. 70 of the Moscow S.P.
-Botkin Multidisciplinary Research and Clinical Center of the Moscow Department of Health and at the Kaluga Regional Clinical Oncology Center from 2023 to 2024.
-Patients underwent sentinel lymph node biopsy (SLNB) with ICG mapping using indocyanine green and subsequent ultrastaging.
+METHODS: A cohort study included 286 patients with confirmed stage cT1a–T1bN0M0 endometrial cancer treated at the Department of Oncogynecology No. 70, Moscow S.P.
+Botkin Multidisciplinary Clinical and Research Center, and at the Kaluga Regional Clinical Oncological Dispensary between 2023 and 2024.
+All patients underwent sentinel lymph nodes biopsy with ICG mapping using indocyanine green, followed by ultrastaging.

-RESULTS: The bilateral detection rate of sentinel lymph nodes was 70.9%.
-The detection rate of N1 in the low-risk group was 3.6%, in the intermediate-risk group — 12.8%, and in the high-risk group — 21.3%.
-A trend toward an increase in the proportion of macrometastases was observed as the risk increased from low to high.
-The proportion of metastatic changes detected through immunohistochemical (IHC) examination was 28.3%.
+RESULTS: Bilateral sentinel lymph nodes detection rate was 70.9%.
+The incidence of N1 disease was 3.6% in the low-risk group, 12.8% in the intermediate-risk group, and 21.3% in the high-risk group.
+There was a trend toward increasing proportions of macrometastases as the risk increased from low to high.
+Metastatic involvement identified solely by immunohistochemistry accounted for 28.3%.

 Full Text